Northernlion: Personal life

+Letourneau was born on November 28, 1988, and grew up in a rural area outside of Kingston, Ontario.
+He resides in Vancouver, British Columbia.

 Letourneau married Kate Letourneau in May 2014.
-On September 28, 2020, their daughter was born.
-The Letourneaus use the alias “Luna” to refer to her online, in order to protect her privacy.
+Kate is a Twitch streamer and YouTuber who primarily creates content under the alias Lovelymomo consisting of Let's Plays and content with their daughter.
+Their daughter was born on September 28, 2020.
+The Letourneaus use the alias "Luna" to refer to her online, in order to protect her privacy.